NFL bubble watch: 32 veterans who could be cut before Week 1

 Guard John Jerry

 Jerry reworked his contract this offseason and lost his starting job.
 The Giants now have Patrick Omameh and second-round pick Will Hernandez entrenched as their starters.
-Even veteran Jon Greco appeared to be ahead of Jerry on the depth chart this spring.
+Even veteran John Greco appeared to be ahead of Jerry on the depth chart this spring.
 Jerry's place on the roster is in jeopardy. -- Jordan Raanan

 Philadelphia Eagles